Employment/Internship Opportunities with the Office of Privacy and Civil Liberties

 - interest in privacy and civil liberties issues; and

-- experience, knowledge, or interest in the Privacy Act of 1974, the E-Government Act of 2002, the Federal Information Security Modernization Act of 2014, emerging technologies, cybersecurity, or administrative law.
+- experience, knowledge, or interest in The Privacy Act of 1974, the E-Government Act of 2002, the Federal Information Security Modernization Act of 2014, emerging technologies, cybersecurity, international privacy issues, and/or administrative law.

 Summer Interns must have completed at least one year of law school and be willing to commit ten to twelve weeks (full-time) to OPCL.
 In special circumstances, OPCL may consider a shorter commitment.

-Semester-based Interns must have completed at least one year of law school and be willing to commit 15-20 hours a week to OPCL.
+Semester-based Interns must have completed at least one year of law school and be willing to commit at least 16-20 hours a week to OPCL.
 In special circumstances, OPCL may consider a shorter commitment.
 OPCL will consider semester "full time" positions from law students who attend law schools with formal externship programs.

 Because of the sensitive nature of the work, applicants must pass a background check before a formal offer for an internship can be extended.